MicrosoftDocs/power-automate-docs/articles/forms/popular-scenarios.md

     :::image type="content" source="../media/forms/email-flow-step2.png" alt-text="Screenshot of a Forms action in a flow under construction, with the form ID highlighted.":::

-1. Skip the Microsoft Office "[Get my profile (V2)](/connectors/office365/)" step.
-(If you don't need to send the email to yourself, you may delete the step if you like.)
+1. Skip the Office 365 "[Get my profile (V2)](/connectors/office365/)" step.
+(If you don't need to send the email to yourself, you may delete this step.)

 1. In the final step in the flow, "[Send an email](/connectors/office365/)," enter the recipients, subject, and body of the email.
 Select dynamic content to include details from the form response in your email.